JerBouma/FinanceDatabase/financedatabase/README.md

 all_funds = fd.select_funds()
 ```

-This returns 31.440 different Funds.
+This returns approximately 30.000 different Funds.
 Note that by default, only the American exchanges are selected.
 These are symbols that tend to be recognized by a majority of data providers and therefore is the default.
-To disable this, you can set the `exclude_exchanges` argument to `False` which then results in 57.885 different symbols.
+To disable this, you can set the `exclude_exchanges` argument to `False` which then results in approximately 55.000 different symbols.
 Find a more elaborate explanation with `help(fd.select_funds)`:

 ```text
 Help on function select_funds in module financedatabase.json_picker: